Easily sync your certificates and profiles across your team (via match)

 certificates lane like this:

-fastlane certificates and keys, certs and profiles for all targets will be synced.
+fastlane certificates and the keys, certificates and profiles for all targets will be synced.

 When running match for the first time on a new machine, it will ask you for the passphrase for the Git repository.
 This is an additional layer of security: each of the files will be encrypted using